diegoparrilla/slate/source/index.html.md

 Parameter    | Mandatory | Description
 ------------ | --------- | -----------
-ip | Yes | IP address to add to QUARANTINE-IP blacklist. ttl | Yes | Time to Live in seconds of the IP in the blacklist.
+ip | Yes | IP address to add to QUARANTINE-IP blocklist. ttl | Yes | Time to Live in seconds of the IP in the blocklist.
 Zero for never expiring.

 ### Response

-The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the IP has been added succesfully to the QUARANTINE-IP blacklist.
+The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the IP has been added succesfully to the QUARANTINE-IP blocklist.
 Any other error message means that the IP could not be added:

 * __HTTP/1.1 400 Bad Request__: The JSON object, IP address and/or the TTL are malformed, the IP address cannot be stored.
 Check the response text for more information about the error.